Cheesemaking leaves you with a little bit of cheese and an incredible amount of whey. What can we do with the leftover whey?

 Marinade meats – whey is acidic and will tenderize and flavour red meat!

-Soak chicken breasts in whey, bread and then fry.
+Soak chicken breasts in whey overnight (in the fridge), bread and then fry.

 Mix with fruit juice and carbonated water for a healthy drink.
 Again, though, an acquired taste.